-Ahearne was let go by Detroit.
-He pitched briefly for the independent Duluth-Superior Dukes (10 H, 6 R in 4 1/3 IP) and was then signed by the Los Angeles Dodgers.
+Ahearne was let go by Detroit following the 1995 campaign.
+He pitched briefly for the independent Duluth-Superior Dukes (10 hits, 6 runs in 4 1/3 innings) and was then signed by the Los Angeles Dodgers.
 He was 3-2 with a 2.11 ERA in 6 starts for the Vero Beach Dodgers but 2-4 with a 5.76 ERA for the San Antonio Missions.
 He also saw time in the New York Mets chain, going 1-2 with a 4.62 ERA for the Norfolk Tides.
 In the 1996-1997 Australian Baseball League, he was 4-3 with a save and a 5.20 ERA for the Adelaide Giants.
 He split 1997 between the Missions (4-5, 4.50) and Albuquerque Dukes (2-4, 4.90).
-He only walked 33 in 144 2/3 IP but led Dodgers farmhands with 191 hits allowed.
+He only walked 33 in 144 2/3 innings but led Dodgers farmhands with 191 hits allowed.

 He won his first ERA title that winter in Australia.
 This time, he played for the Perth Heat and went 7-3 with a 2.17 ERA on a last-place team that otherwise was 10-25.
 He led the 1998-1999 ABL in ERA (.20 over Craig Anderson) and tied for first in wins despite his lack of support (even with Matt Herges and David White).
 He also led in complete games (5, one ahead of White) and lowest opponent average (.182, .028 ahead of Blake Mayo).
 He was 3rd with 72 whiffs (behind Herges and Jason Flach).
 He won Australian Baseball League Pitcher of the Year honors for his dominant work.